PackeTsar/checkmyip/README.md

 -----------------------------------------
 ###   INSTALL PROCESS   ###
+If you would rather set up your own private instance of CheckMyIP, then you can follow the below instructions to set it up for yourself.

-Change Linux SSH Port to TCP222 and reboot
+Change Linux SSH Port to TCP 222 and reboot
 ```
 sudo sed -i --follow-symlinks 's/#Port 22/Port 222/g' /etc/ssh/sshd_config